 Kasteel Well: Travel Writing

 This course invites you to write and revise short works of creative nonfiction (with room for other genres, too) inspired by your time in Europe, and to practice attentive journaling to make the most of your travels.
 We will take a broad view of travel writing with an emphasis on trying out diverse approaches and styles.
 Your writing will be complemented by readings and lectures providing examples of contemporary travel writing as well as literary and historical perspectives.
-This unique program brings together students from Emerson with students from the University of Hong Kong and Blanquerna University in Barcelona, Spain.

 Program Eligibility & Admission

 - Open to rising sophomores, juniors and seniors.

 - Recommended for Writing, Literature, and Publishing students, but open to all students.

 Total of 8 credits.
 Students will be required to be enrolled by Emerson College in the following two courses:

 - LI 304 - Topics in Literature: Travel Literature (4 credits)

 - WR 320 - Travel Writing (4 credits)

 - Workshop your own pieces of original writing together with classmates.